ValeriiKoniushenko/TheFlower/dependencies/boost_1_80_0/more/getting_started/windows.rst

   *All Programs* > *Microsoft Visual Studio .NET 2003*
   > *Visual Studio .NET Tools* > *Visual Studio .NET 2003 Command Prompt*

-to bring up a special `command prompt`_ window set up for the Visual Studio compiler.
-In that window, set the `current directory`_ to a suitable location for creating some temporary files and type the following command followed by the Return key:
+to bring up a special `command prompt`_ Window_ set up for the Visual Studio compiler.
+In that Window_, set the `current directory`_ to a suitable location for creating some temporary files and type the following command followed by the Return key: